-Fill your IG feed with the most eye-catching pictures of the most Instagrammable places at the Universal Studio in Singapore.
+While you're in Sentosa Island, fill your IG feed with the most eye-catching pictures of the most Instagrammable places at the Universal Studio in Singapore.
 As you enter, skip the usual pose in front of the Universal Studio globe unless you can get creative with it by catching close-up shots from a unique perspective.
 Instead, find the yellow cab at 208 Fifty Avenue and strike a fierce pose for an Instagram-worthy shot.

 Before you go for a ride on the Battlestar Galactica, take a picture of its colourful tracks.
 All it takes is a bit of proper angling and timing to get that perfect shot.
 The bright and sunny world of Sesame Street also has great backgrounds for your Instagram pose.
 If you don’t feel like being in the picture, get creative with its mish-mash of colours, shapes and furry characters.
 And, if you prefer something darker, get a few close-up shots of dinosaur teeth and skulls at Jurassic Park.

 Ticket Prices: One-day entry will set you back $79 SGD for adults and $59 SGD for children.
 Combo tickets with other nearby attractions are also available.

 Opening Hours: The park is open 10 am to 7 pm Sunday to Thursday, and 10 am to 10 pm Friday and Saturday.

 How to Get There: From Singapore City, catch the Circle Line (yellow) to Harbourfront MRT, then transfer onto the Sentosa Express.

 The Esplanade – Theatres on the Bay is one of the most iconic landmarks in Singapore.
 Or as the locals lovingly call it, “The Durian”.